 During my nine years street performing on The Strip, tickets were rare— arrests more so.
 But the game changed in late 2012.
 Casinos, Clark County commissioners, and Las Vegas Metropolitan Police Department decided that it was time to “clean-up” The Strip— a move justified by a $581,000 pedestrian study.
 That meant that the hammer was coming down on the homeless, panhandlers, water vendors, smut peddlers, and street performers.
 County ordinances were either introduced or revised to make life harder for the aforementioned groups (referred to as “non-permanent obstructions” in the publicly-funded traffic study).
 Police used to walk by me and give a nod; but in 2013, their behavior shifted to semi-regular stops.
 Since 2011, I’ve received

-five six citations— two of which landed me in jail overnight.
+five eight citations— two of which landed me in jail overnight.

 In my opinion, late 2016 was the beginning of a new era of draconian enforcement by LVMPD that was especially bad for musicians on The Strip.
-Prior to this, musicians were not threatened with having their instruments impounded as evidence; but police added this strategy to their toolbox.
-I heard stories of Metro confiscating instruments and costumes around this time, and then it happened to me in September 2018.
+Prior to this period, musicians were not threatened with having their instruments impounded as evidence; but police added this strategy to their toolbox.
+I heard rumors of Metro confiscating instruments and costumes around 2017, and then it happened to me in September 2018.

 Why Do Tickets Happen?

-Obstructive use of sidewalk 16.11.070 is the main citation that LVMPD issues on The Strip.
-LVMPD has been instructed to crack-down on performers who have anything on the ground.
+On the Las Vegas Strip, “obstructive use of sidewalk” 16.11.070 is the most commonly issued citation by LVMPD.
+Metro has been instructed to crack-down on performers who have anything on the ground.
 Musicians who use amplifiers are especially vulnerable.
 The first encounter with police is typically a verbal warning.
 The second could be a written warning or a ticket.
 Repeated encounters usually result in tickets and/or arrest.